When you work on a project, one of the keys to success is aiming for an ambitious but achievable goal.

 Step 2: team meeting

 Discuss preliminary info from stakeholders with the team to ensure their plans are doable.
-Schedule extra follow-up meetings or discussions if necessary.
+Schedule extra follow-up meetings in your online calendar planner for example in Bordio’s digital planner daily or discussions if necessary.

 Step 3: work on objectives